- When can I graduate?

 A: Due to various factors, there is not a set time for the graduation ceremony to end.
 The ceremony may be shorter or longer each year, depending a great deal on how many graduates elect to participate.
-Typically, the ceremony takes between 1.5 to 2 hours.
+Typically, the ceremony last between 1 to 2 hours.

 A: In order to participate in the graduation ceremony, you must arrive to the ceremony with a cap and gown.
 This cap and gown must be ordered from the vendor the college has selected.

 A: You must order a cap and gown, from the vendor the college has selected, if you will be participating in the May graduation ceremony.
 If you do not participate in the ceremony, you are not required to order a cap and gown.